Which operating system does FVC support?

 Why did my video clip file fail to be indexed?

 – Fast video cataloger 4 can index with build in codecs or the codecs installed on your computer.
 This is controlled from the preferences on the “video index” tab.
 When “Use windows filters” is checked the installed direct show filters are used.
 When it is unchecked only the build in filters are used.
-Some videos will fail with the build in filters but most common formats should be support and often the program is more stable with the build-in filters.
+Some videos will fail with the build in filters but most common formats should be supported and often the program is more stable with the built-in filters.

 – You most likely do not have a direct show codec installed on your computer to support the video format.
 The fast video cataloger installer optionally download and install the CCCP codec pack from http://cccp-project.net/.
 CCCP supports most video formats.
-However there are some not support and new formats are invented every day.
+However, there are some not support and new formats are invented every day.
 An alternative codec format is the K-lite codec pack that you can download from here http://www.free-codecs.com/download/k_lite_codec_pack.htm.

 Some of my videos do not play correctly and/or fails to be indexed?

 Most likely this is a code problem i.e. missing or conflicting codecs.
-The following few steps solves the most common issues.
+The following few steps solve the most common issues.
 Install the cccp codec pack ( optional part of the installation process ), run the config program when prompted and reset settings, reboot your computer.
 If that does not help, here is an excellent troubleshooting guide: http://www.cccp-project.net/wiki/index.php?title=Troubleshooting_Guide

 Video Cataloger Stops indexing my videos?